Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations, customizers and end-users.

+## [2.5.0] - 2025-12-04

+This release adds a new app, "argus.plannedmaintenance", which uses a new database table, so remember to migrate.

+The new table is to store planned maintenance tasks, which are used to exclude some notifications from being sent.
+A notification is only sent *iff* an incident and its events are not found by any filter during a currently ongoing planned maintenance task.

+Customizers: We have started work on adding previews to all the preferences;
+first out is previews of themes and date formats.
+If you have added your own preferences or otherwise customized the preferences page you need to take extra care when upgrading.

 ## [2.4.0] - 2025-11-28

 The most important feature this release is being able to filter on source